-We can come to the same conclusion if instead of an external argument, seeking common ground in all our external spatial activities, we use an internal argument, analysing directly our internal spatial activities, independently of the external world.
+We can come to the same conclusion if instead of an external argument, seeking common ground in all our external spatial activities, we use an internal argument, analysing our internal spatial activities directly and independently of the external world.
 A simple introspection shows that we do not distinguish different places, different directions and different units for spatial constructions until the outside world forces us to distinguish them.
 To eliminate the presence of gravity on the Earth's surface we must look for examples where it is negligible.
-In addition to the extravagant situation of free fall, these can be examples of activities that take place approximately in the horizontal plane or three-dimensional examples in which gravity is not important.
-For example, a child will make the same construction from the Lego bricks of his imaginary monster, regardless of where he worked on the construction, how he oriented the construction in space and what dimension of the basic Lego bricks he used.
-The same indifference to location, direction, and size is present when we rearrange Rubik's cube.
+In addition to the extravagant situation of a free fall, these can be examples of activities that take place approximately in the horizontal plane or three-dimensional examples in which gravity is not important.
+For example, a child will build his imaginary monster using Lego bricks regardless of the location where he built it, the way he oriented it in space and the dimensions of basic Lego bricks used in its construction.
+The same indifference to location, direction, and size is present when we rearrange the Rubik's cube.